openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |        | nmismatch     | Switch   | yes       | ON: abs(ncurrent-ixsum) is greater than nmTreshhold                               |
 |        | nmTreshhold   | Number   | yes       | Treshhod (delta) before  nMismatch goes ON                                        |

+_Note:
+You should calibrate the device if you want to use "neutral current" measurements.
+Check the Shelly documentation for details._

 ### Shelly 2 - relay mode (thing-type: shelly2-relay)

 | Group  | Channel      | Type     | read-only | Description                                                                       |